MartySkinner/Indigo-apcupsd/README.md

 # acpupsd

-Note: This plugin **requires** the apcupsd software package (http://www.apcupsd.org) to be installed and running on whatever machine your UPS is connected to.
+Note: This Indigo home automation plugin **requires** the apcupsd software package (http://www.apcupsd.org) to be installed and running on whatever machine your UPS is connected to.

 This plugin release has been tested with Indigo 5, 6 and 7.
 It's possible it might work in earlier versions of Indigo, but no testing has been done on them.